And on this day, the first nikkah of our girl group happened.

 2. The bride will wear the most beautiful dress you’ve ever seen.

-The bead work and fabric of her dress was too stunning to look away.
+The beadwork and the fabric of her dress were too stunning to look away.

 3. Dancing is a key part of Pakistani weddings.

 I didn’t get a chance to capture it, but the girls in attendance also performed dances to a lot of Bollywood songs in such rehearsed choreography.

 I am a huge meat eater (I’m sorry vegetarians/vegans), but oh my god.
 This plate was so full of meat, I thought I was in heaven.
 Beef, chicken, lamb, I could not keep up!